 The simple steel tonneau-shaped wristwatch has also garnered some debate among Dean fans and watch aficionados.
-Although it looks like some Hamilton, Elgin, or Longines pieces of the era, I believe it is a Westclox Wrist Ben on a black leather strap.
+Although it looks like some Hamilton, Elgin, or Longines pieces of the era, there has been significant online discussion suggesting it to be a Westclox Wrist Ben on a black leather strap.
 This watch, with its dark gray luminous dial, appears to be the best approximation of the one worn by Dean.

 ClockHistory.com cites that this style would’ve been produced between 1956 and 1958, but it’s the only similar-looking watch from the era that I’ve been able to track down that has only even numerals presented on the face.

-Dean himself wore a much fancier watch in real life.
-The watch on his wrist at the time of his fatal car crash was a Le Coultre Powermatic Nautilus with a 14-carat gold case, black dial, and black alligator strap.
+Dean himself wore a much fancier watch in real life (and earlier in the movie, with the suit he wore on Easter.)
+Purchased earlier in 1955, the watch on his wrist at the time of his fatal car crash was a Le Coultre Powermatic Nautilus with a 14- or 18-karat yellow gold case, black dial, and black alligator strap.